io-fault/root/README.md

 ## Status

-The projects installed by these scripts are not properly documented and are not likely useful to anyone other than the author.
+The projects installed by these scripts are not properly tested or documented and are not likely to be useful to anyone.

-## Supported Platforms
+## Platforms

-Currently, Linux is not supported due to the absence of kqueue.
+* macOS
 * FreeBSD
-* macOS
+* Linux

+With FreeBSD and Linux only being occasionally tested.
 Python 3.9 or higher is required.

 ## Environment